Key Stage 4

 Public Services

-The purpose of the Public Services curriculum is for pupils to learn about the different types of public services and adequately prepare them for the skills and knowledge required to progress on to a Level 2 course or a future career within the public services.
-The qualification gives learners the opportunity to acquire and develop transferable and sector-specific skills in order to complete tasks and demonstrate a level of competence that enables them to progress to further and higher learning.
+The purpose of the Public Services curriculum is for pupils to gain an in-depth understanding of the different types of public services and adequately prepare them for the skills and knowledge required to progress on to a Level 2 course or a future career within public services.
+The qualification gives learners the opportunity to acquire and develop transferable and sector-specific skills in order to complete tasks and demonstrate a level of competence that enables them to progress to further / higher learning and employment.

-The programme achieves this through a number of units of learning which look at developing pupils’ baseline knowledge of public service sectors.
-Pupils will also gain an in-depth insight into what is precisely required of them to achieve entry into several job roles.
+The programme achieves these aims through a number of units of learning which look at developing pupils’ baseline knowledge of public service sectors.
+Pupils will also gain an insight into what is precisely required of them to achieve entry into several job roles within public services.
 They will not only develop academically but also physically as they aim to meet some of the fitness requirements for entry into a desired public service.
-Further to this, pupils will have the opportunity to take part in a group expedition using specific sector skills in the planning and partaking of the expedition.
-All these units of learning have a focus on developing specific sector skills as well as holistic academic outcomes for pupils.
+Further to this, pupils will have the opportunity to take part in group expeditions and group problem solving tasks using specific sector skills in the planning and partaking of the expedition and respective tasks.
+All these units of learning have a focus on developing specific sector skills as well as holistic academic outcomes for pupils to take into higher learning and employment.

-Particularly relevant to Academy, is enabling the most disadvantaged pupils, the opportunity to develop their knowledge and cultural capital they need to succeed in life.
-The course will also aim to teach them personal skills such as resilience and the ability to reflect on their own learning through regular formative low stakes assessment during the teaching and learning process, in order to respond and modify teaching and learning to improve pupil attainment on the programme.
+Particularly relevant to the Academy is enabling the most disadvantaged pupils, the opportunity to develop their knowledge and cultural capital they need to succeed in their personal lives, as well as in higher learning and employment.
+The course will also aim to teach them personal skills such as resilience and the ability to reflect on their own learning through regular formative low stakes assessment during the teaching and learning process.
+This helps to respond and modify teaching and learning to improve pupil attainment on the programme.

 Sport

-Particularly relevant to Academy, is enabling the most disadvantaged pupils, the opportunity to develop their knowledge and cultural capital they need to succeed in life.
-Alongside the academic progress the pupils will make, the course will also aim to teach them personal skills such as resilience and the ability to reflect on their own learning through regular formative low stakes assessment during the teaching and learning process, in order to respond and modify teaching and learning to improve pupil attainment on the programme.
+Particularly relevant to The Whitley AP Academy is enabling the most disadvantaged pupils, the opportunity to develop their knowledge and cultural capital they need to succeed in life and employment.
+Alongside the academic progress the pupils will make, the course will also aim to teach them personal skills such as resilience and the ability to reflect on their own learning through regular formative low stakes assessment during the teaching and learning process.
+This helps to respond and modify teaching and learning to improve pupil attainment on the programme.

 Vocational Studies